 Faulty Play Stop Record FF RW Buttons

 Another day started over a year ago when I finally took it apart.
 For one, someone had been up in there before and did a little damage, hell a lot of damage.
 Throw it in the thrash?
-Hell no. We have all been there, the hoe’s a little jacked, it doesn’t mean our love can’t bring her back to a wholesome relationship.
+Hell no. We have all been there, the hoe’s a little jacked, it doesn’t mean our love can’t bring her back!

 I attempted to try to get Alps to rerun productions but I was basically told to f*ck off in a very polite Japanese manor.

 So I tried cutting and pasting tact switches to original housings.
 Ultimately a bad decision.
 Left with the option of cuttin’ off the controls and only running the machine by midi control I left it as/is, until I ran into a Roland VS-1890 with the same problem.

 Warning despite this being the only repair for transport buttons.
 If you break the housing you are screwed.